sarinstein-yan/poly2graph/README.md

 - **Poly2Graph**
   1. Fast construction of spectral graph from characteristic polynomial
   2. Support for one-band and multi-band systems
-  3. Adaptive resolution for spectral potential calculation
+  3. Adaptive resolution for spectral potential calculation (one-band only)
-  4. Automatic Spectral Boundary Determination
+  4. Automatic Spectral Boundary Determination (one-band only)
   5. Convert skeletonized image to its graph representation
   6. Dataset generation (one-band only)
   7. Visualization of spectral potential, density of states, and spectral graph